-What is the status of your 20/21 season symphony concerts and organ performances?
+What is the status of your 20/21 concerts & events?

 Are you compensating your musicians for canceled performances?

 Yes!
 The care of the Board of Directors for the well-being and sustenance of our artists has been manifest from the outset of the coronavirus emergency.
 We understand that the musicians will need our help keeping their lives together.
-We are fortunate to be able to offer our musicians full compensation for our canceled April and May Symphony concerts, as well as Concert on the Green in June.
+In our 19/20 season, we were fortunate to be able to offer our musicians full compensation for our two canceled Symphony concerts and Concert on the Green.

 How can I experience the spirit of classical music from home?

-We’ve posted a collection of resources and links so that you can experience our April Dvořák Requiem concerts virtually.
-This includes a special concert talk from Michael Allsen, a link to his program notes, a link to a previous performance of the piece, and much more.
-We’ve also compiled photo slideshows and reviews for all of our 2019–2020 concerts in our News & Stories “Symphony Moments” Category. so that you can relive the magic of these performances!
-We’ve collected videos on one page for easy access, including a musical performance and message from Maestro John DeMain.
+We’ve compiled photo slideshows and reviews for all of our 2019–2020 concerts in our News & Stories “Symphony Moments” Category. so that you can relive the magic of these performances!
+We’ve also collected videos on one page for easy access, including a musical performance and message from Maestro John DeMain.
 And, we have a created a special page where you can experience our growing “Home Is Where the Art Is” collection of video stories, “Young Artist Series,” and musician Q&As in one place.
 Stay tuned to the News and Stories section of our website, and follow us on Facebook, as we’ll continue to share great resources like these.

 What’s the best way to contact Symphony staff?